-We won't lie: Making homemade sourdough bread is a time-consuming process, but it doesn't have to be difficult.
-A lot of waiting is involved in making sourdough bread, so you'll need patience.
+It's no secret that making homemade sourdough bread is a time-consuming process, but it doesn't have to be difficult.
+A lot of waiting is involved in making it, so you'll need patience.
 But the bakery-level result is well worth your time.
 The good news?
 It only takes a handful of ingredients (likely already in your pantry).
 Take some expert tips from our Test Kitchen on how to make sourdough bread at home.
 If you don't already have a sourdough bread starter, it's simple to make one.
 And once it's made you can feed your sourdough starter and continue using it over and over again.